tarans65/ctfchallenge/README.md

 Name: Paper Trail (Medium)

 Description:
 There is a rumor that an employee of the Law Offices of Mack, Cole, and Slaw is smuggling sensitive data in plain sight.
 The Law Offices of Mack, Cole & Slaw intercepted this file and believe it contains a key piece of evidence, but they need your help to extract it.
 Don’t trust what you see on the surface.
 The real truth might be zipped in deeper.
-Attached: receipt_polyglot.pdf
+Attached: receipt.pdf

 Hint (Will Cost A Lot of Points): The real truth might be zipped in deeper.